HarikaBodduluru/pokemoncomparision/README.md

-This project shows you the strength and weakness of the entered pokeman againt different types of pokemons.
+This project shows you the strength and weakness of the entered pokemon againt different types of pokemons.